 Degrees are awarded at IU Kokomo in December, May, and August.
 Students planning to graduate in December must apply for their degrees by September 15.
 The application deadline for May and August graduation is January 15.
 Please go to the degree requirements section to be sure all requirements for graduation are met.

 Classification of Students

 Class standing is based on the number of credit hours earned:

-Freshman: 1-29 Sophomore: 30-59 Junior: 60-89 Senior: 90 or more Graduate: Students who have applied for and have been accepted into a graduate degree program.
+Freshman: 1-29 Sophomore: 30-59 Junior: 60-89 Senior: 90 or more accepted into a graduate degree program.